Phentermine Hydrochloride (FEN-ter-meen hye-droe-KLOR-ide), Topiramate (toe-PIR-a-mate)

 - Decreased sweating, fever, or feeling hot

-- Depression, thoughts of hurting yourself, nervousness, anxiety, anger
+- Depression, thoughts of hurting yourself, anxiety, anger

 - Dry mouth, increased thirst, muscle cramps, nausea or vomiting, uneven heartbeat, trouble sleeping

 - Fast breathing, loss of appetite, unusual tiredness, nausea